SamyaDaleh/CL-Toolbox/README.md

 Installation:

+Download the jar from /releases and that's it.

-For me it worked like this:
+Or if you want to tinker with the code, for me it worked like this:
 - clone
 - create new Java Project in Eclipse
 - copy files into Java Project